rock-solid/pwa-theme-woocommerce/README.md

 app.listen(9000);
 ```

-The choice of your server software isn’t important either.
-Since Create React App is completely platform-agnostic, there’s no need to explicitly use Node.
+The choice of your server software isn't important either.
+Since Create React App is completely platform-agnostic, there's no need to explicitly use Node.

 The `build` folder with static assets is the only output produced by Create React App.